The Coast is Clear: Backpacking and Bathing from Barnham

 Bring swimwear and a towel if you wish to swim.

 Food & drink

 Please bring a packed lunch and plenty to drink.
-There is a cafe to visit at lunchtime (West Beach Cafe).
+There is a cafe to visit at lunchtime (West Beach Cafe) an a pub soon after (The Oystercatcher).
 There is also a pub at the end of the walk at Barnham (The Murrell Arms).